DuncanKlam/CovidDataScraper/README.md

 - <h4>Death Avg:</h4> average deaths per day over the given time period for the specified region

-- <h4>Active/Recovered Avg:</h4> the closest we can get to a 7 day active average over the given time period for the specified region
+- <h4>Active/Recovered Avg:</h4> the closest we can get to a 7 day active average over the given time period for the specified region.
+The way to interpret this (at least before the algorithm gets more advanced) is to think of it as two columns, with whatever number being split between them.
+If case growth is low and deaths are low and the A/R average is still high, it means that people are simply living wiht the virus, or getting cured.
+(Not very helpful i know, but we do what we can).

 ## List of Commands (for the smarticle particles):